Gota Maitreya

 This idea was studied together with an alternative proposal born of our own site observations and interpretation of the client’s needs on two relatively small sites.
 During multiple site visits it was observed that an alternative of “knocking down of walls” between the two sites, would create more space through shared amenities and allow for a powerful central focal point and garden, with buildings now situated along its perimeter.
 Combining the sites also reduced waste and dead space while increasing the day-to-day functionality for the management team.
 The client agreed and the architectural vision brief was amended to reflect this strategy.

-Arrival & stargazing: The reception building offers visibility to most vantage points across two sites.
+Arrival & stargazing: The reception building offers visibility to most points of interest across two sites.

 Intimate, human-scaled spaces